vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 While evaluating the possibility of adding serialization we noted that any implementation that operated dynamically would be quite slow.
 Notably, it would **it would seriously impact overall event processing infrastructure** if Vector was responsible for a slowdown.
-These organizations are vhoosing to use protobufs usually for speed and/or compatibility guarantees.
+These organizations are choosing to use protobufs usually for speed and/or compatibility guarantees.

 We should enable and encourage these goals, our users should be empowered to capture their events, and not worried about